daostack/arc.js_legacy/docs/Home.md

 await ArcInitialize();
 ```

-### Working with Arc Contracts
+### Work with Arc Contracts
 Now that you've got Arc.js plugged into your application, configured, and contracts migrated to a running testnet, you are ready to start coding against DAOs and other Arc entities.

 You will likely start by creating or referencing one or more DAOs.
 Arc.js provides a class called [DAO](api/classes/DAO) that facilitates creating and working with DAOs.
 Refer here for [all about the DAO class](DAOs).

 Once you have a DAO or set of DAOs, you can start working with them, most often using schemes to work with proposals.
-Arc.js facilitates working with proposals, schemes and other entities such as global constraints and voting machines by providing contract "wrapper" classes.
-Refer here for [all about wrapper classes](Wrappers).
+Arc.js facilitates working with proposals, schemes and other entities such as events, global constraints and voting machines by providing contract "wrapper" classes.
+Refer here for [all about contract wrapper classes](Wrappers).

 ### Other Service Classes